rycus86/blog-content/posts/005_Home_lab_part_2.md

-# Home Lab - Hosting services with Docker
+# Home Lab - Setting up for Docker

-In the second post of the series I dive into the details of what is involved running an ever-growing number of applications on a handful of physical servers on my Home Lab.
+In the second post of the series I dive into the details of what is involved setting up for an ever-growing number of applications on a handful of physical servers on my Home Lab.

 ## Pine64